Fully charm tetraquark production at hadronic collisions with gluon radiation effects

 Using a data sample fifteen times larger but with a focus on the small rapidity region, both the ATLAS and CMS collaborations have confirmed the narrow $X(6900)$ state and observed another narrow structure around $7100MeV$ and a broad structure above twice the $J/\psi$ mass~\cite{ATLAS:2023bft,CMS:2023owd}.

-Several particularly interesting aspects of these exotic states in the $J/\psi$-pair spectrum include: (1)the spin-parity quantum numbers for all observed data distributions are found to be compatible with the $J^{PC}=2^{++}$ hypothesis from the very recent CMS analysis~\cite{CMS:2025fpt}, which constrains the possible internal quark configuration for these exotic structures; (2)a Regge trajectory is predicted and observed from their mass spectrum~\cite{Zhu:2020xni,Zhu:2024swp}, which gives hints of a radial excitation tetraquark family; (3)examination of data from three experiments reveals that the production rate of the fully charm tetraquark state is unaffected by rapidity, yet its signal is strongly enhanced at high transverse momentum, which can be inferred that the dependence on rapidity across low to medium values should be mild, and that the transverse momentum distribution curves for $J/\psi$-pair and for the tetraquark state themselves should be distinct.
+Several particularly interesting aspects of these exotic states in the $J/\psi$-pair spectrum include: (1)the spin-parity quantum numbers for all observed data distributions are found to be compatible with the $J^{PC}=2^{++}$ hypothesis from the very recent CMS analysis~\cite{CMS:2025fpt}, which constrains the possible internal quark configuration for these exotic structures; (2)a Regge trajectory is predicted and observed from their mass spectrum~\cite{Zhu:2020xni,Zhu:2024swp}, which gives hints of a radial or orbital excitation tetraquark family; (3)independent observation from three LHC experiments with different rapidity region reveals that the production rate of the fully charm tetraquark state is slightly affected by low and medium rapidity, yet its signal relative to that of $J/\psi$-pair is enhanced at medium and high transverse momentum~\cite{LHCb:2020bwg}.